raphaelmansuy/digital_palace/40-the-impatients_serie/2024-10-03-impatient_investors_roadmap_to_risk_management.md

 In the next chapter, we'll dive deep into Market Risk Factors, starting with equity risk.
 Get ready to learn how to ride the waves of stock market volatility like a pro!

-Certainly!
-Here's the full Chapter 2 on Market Risk Factors:

 ## 2. Market Risk Factors